 Where Are Kurtis Charters and Joshua Camps Now?

 Both Kurtis Charters and Joshua Camps, along with Kaleb Charters and Stephen Nicolas Lindsay, were arrested in connection to the homicide of Tushar Atre back in May 2020.
-They were all indicted on a total of seven counts, yet Joshua alone carries an additional special allegation of using an assault rifle to carry out the heinous offense – he’s accused of being the triggerman.
+They were all indicted on several counts, yet Joshua alone carries an additional special allegation of using an assault rifle to carry out the heinous offense – he’s accused of being the triggerman.
 These charges are carjacking, first-degree burglary, first-degree robbery, second-degree robbery, murder, kidnapping, and kidnapping to commit another crime.
 But this duo has been cleared of two additional counts of felony robbery each.
-Still, if convicted, they essentially face a sentence of up to life in a State Correctional Facility.
+Still, if convicted, they essentially face a sentence of up to life in a State Facility.

 Kurtis and Joshua have since pleaded not guilty to the charges against them, and because they were also denied bail by a judge back when they were first detained, they remain behind bars, awaiting trial.
-In other words, today, at the ages of 24 and 25, respectively, just like Kaleb and Stephen, they are held at the Santa Cruz County Jail.
+In other words, today, at the ages of 25 and 27, respectively, just like Kaleb and Stephen, they are held at the Santa Cruz County Jail.
 They were supposed to stand trial earlier this year in 2023, but the court proceedings have been postponed several times, partly owing to some of the defense’s claims regarding what should be included in evidence.

-It’s imperative to mention that in a pre-trial hearing, despite the surveillance footage showing Kurtis running “toward Mr. Atre and physically [bringing] him into the vehicle,” his attorneys argue he didn’t take part in the initial assault.
+Though it’s imperative to mention that in a pre-trial hearing, despite the surveillance footage indicating that Kurtis ran “toward Mr. Atre and physically [brought] him into the vehicle,” his attorneys argue he didn’t take part in the initial assault.
 In fact, the defense claims that he ran away into the street before returning “to staunch blood flow from Atre’s [stabbing] wound.”
 It is unclear who stabbed and later shot the entrepreneur.